MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### Perform the scan / Scan step-by-step...
 Show the state updates as we scan...

 In this section, we'll walkthrough the input rows one at a time and show how the state is updated as we do so.
+Remember, each record from the input is evaluated against all of scan’s steps, starting from last to first.
+A match can only happen if the corresponding or prior step isn't empty.

 #### Row 1

+Each record from the input is evaluated against all of the scan steps, starting from last to first.
+A match can only happen if the corresponding or prior step isn't empty.

+The first row can't match `s3` or `s2` because both of the prior steps are empty.
+For `s1`, the first row doesn't satisfy the condition of `Event == "Start"`.
+Therefore, the first row doesn't match any step and is discarded without affecting the state or the output.

+**Row 1**

 |Ts|Event|
 |---|---|
 |0m|"A"|

-Remember, each record from the input is evaluated against all of scan’s steps, starting from last to first.
-The first row doesn't match `s3` or `s2` because they're both empty.
-A match can only happen if the corresponding or prior step isn't empty.
-The first row also doesn't match `s1` because it doesn't satisfy the condition of `Event == "Start"`.
-Since the first row didn't match any step, it's discarded without affecting the state or the output.

 #### Row 2

+The second row matches `s1` because the `Event` value is "Start".
+This match initiates a new sequence, and the `m_id` is assigned.
+The row and its `m_id` are added to the output.

+**Row 2**

 |Ts|Event|
 |---|---|
 |1m|"Start"|

-Again, the second row doesn't match `s3` or `s2` because they're both empty.
-However, the second row does match the first step.
-This match initializes a new sequence and adds the row and the initialized `m_id` to the output.

-**State after scan of Row 2**
+**Updated state**

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|